Don't Buy Anyone a Ring Camera

 The Ring surveillance saga is still unfolding.
 Just this week, The Intercept reported that Ring has been working on neighborhood “watch lists” based on artificial intelligence and facial recognition.
 We can only assume that Ring’s law enforcement partners might gain access to these lists and possibly even funnel the data back into the fear machine that is the Neighbors app.
 Again, these cops can easily request access to videos from millions of Ring cameras, and according to Ring’s privacy policy, Ring could compel users to share the footage based on “requests from government agencies.”
 It’s up to the users to trust that Ring will abide by its own privacy policy.

 Does this sound like a company you should trust?
 It’s under Congressional scrutiny for poor data security and problematic privacy practices.
 It’s been engaged in dubious secret partnerships with police departments who can gain access to private home security camera feeds.
-Meanwhile, it’s corporate culture sounds weirdly militant.
+Meanwhile, its corporate culture sounds weirdly militant.
 According to this revealing feature Los Angeles Times feature from 2017, Ring’s founder Jamie Siminoff entertains some weird sort of militaristic fantasy at the office:

 He treats employees as confidants in war, bestowing them with dog-tag-style security badges inscribed with name, start date and title.
 He’s honest about fear, retelling his nightmares to employees the morning after.
 World War II posters in the hallways emphasize the battle: “Loose Lips Sink Ring” and “Protect Our Neighborhoods.”